dulangaj/alfred-zen-bookmarks/README.md

 * <kbd>⌘</kbd><kbd>L</kbd> View all tags and full URL in Large Type
 * <kbd>⇧</kbd> Hold to show bookmark description

-Firefox Development Edition and Nightly builds are also supported and [configurable](https://www.alfredapp.com/help/workflows/user-configuration/).
-The Workflow's icon colours will change based on the selected Release Channel.
+Firefox Developer Edition and Nightly builds are also supported and [configurable](https://www.alfredapp.com/help/workflows/user-configuration/).
+The Workflow's icon colours and bookmarks will change based on the selected Release Channel.

 ![Searching for Firefox bookmarks using Nightly](Workflow/images/about/otherBuilds.png)